fractalbass/data_science/_posts/2017-06-14-data_science_1.markdown

 ---
 layout: post
-title:  "Data Science Blog Online."
+title:  "What is Data Science?"
 date:   2017-06-14 15:55:08 -0500
 categories: general
 ---